MattyOL/Future_Forest-Project-1/README.md

 sive

 # Gallery Embedded video
 This is located under the slide show image on the Gallery ,to show the true beauty of our forest & wildlife in a 4K video .The Video was taken from Youtube and is play/stop/mute for user preference when clicked.
+This video was taken from Youtube.

 Gallery Embedded Video